 It may be tempting to go ahead with alterations to your flat to avoid paying what can seem like large fees to freeholders, but beware, it can and is likely to backfire.

-Looking at it from the other side of the fence, that of the freeholder and other leaseholders, it is a good thing to have reassurance that major works in neighboring flats will be done professionally and to meet Building Regulations.
+Looking at it from the other side of the fence, that of the freeholder and other leaseholders, it is a good thing to have reassurance that major works in neighbouring flats will be done professionally and to meet Building Regulations.

 If the lease says you need to seek permission, then you really should do so.
 After all, the freeholder, your landlord, cannot withhold permission unreasonably, or levy unreasonable costs.
 The Leasehold Advisory Service offers a good overview1 and you can find commercial advice from solicitors and surveyors online.

 If you do undertake works that are not up to standard, you can be required to put them right and, should structural works affect other flats, you could be facing a huge bill.
 When you come to sell the flat, you will surely be ‘found out’ and have to pay the freeholder’s administration charges and professional fees such as surveyors’ anyway.
 You can obtain a retrospective license, but you will hardly be in a good negotiating position at that point.
 The ultimate penalty is that you could forfeit your flat.

 The sort of works for which you would reasonably expect a lease to require a license to alter include: structural alterations (such as the removal of chimney breasts, load bearing walls or creating openings within walls); changing windows; adding or moving a wet area, such as a kitchen of bathroom; installing air vents to reduce condensation in older buildings; or upgrading the heating system or boiler (which may also call for external vents and condensate drains).